natejsimonsen/.vimrc/README.md

 Vim surround offers the ys, yss, ds, and cs commands

-cs + char + char will 'change the surrounding character to character' example
+cs + char + char will 'change the surrounding from character to character'

 ```
 Example: